Green Products (product initiatives)

 - Percentage of post-consumer recycling (PCR): The percentage of material collected from the market that is used in recycled raw materials.

 Recycling Used Milk Bottles into Toner Bottles

-Konica Minolta recycles milk bottles made out of polyethylene, which are widely distributed in Europe and the U.S., and turns them into toner bottles for MFPs.
+Konica Minolta recycles milk containers made from polyethylene and turns them into toner bottles for MFPs.
 It developed washing technology that removes the smell of milk and minute cells that would lead to quality degradation and established a mass production system in Mexico and Malaysia.
 The company has succeeded in raising the percentage of PCR in the raw material used for toner containers to 40% and intends to increase it to 100% in the future.

 Toner bottles made from recycled material